sanskrit/raw_etexts_english/blogs/manasataramgini/2006-03-12_some-more-special-idols-worshipped-in-the-family.md

 +++
-title = "Some more special idols worshipped in thexa0family"
+title = "Some more special idols worshipped in the family"

 +++
 ![](https://i1.wp.com/photos1.blogger.com/blogger/2010/410/320/chakranArAyaNa_frame.jpg)